Why Everyone Should Consider Getting Flood Insurance—Even If Your Home’s in a Low Flood-Risk Area

 Like any insurance policy, what you pay for flood insurance will depend on several factors, including what state you live in, how old your home is, how high-risk the area is, how large your home is, and what type of coverage you choose.
 Currently, the average yearly premium for a flood insurance policy costs $699 per year, according to the NFIP.
 However, you could be paying up to $1,300 per year in Connecticut or as low as $550 per year in Florida, for example.

 A flood insurance policy will help reimburse you for flood damage to both building property (the structure itself, heating and AC, plumbing, and large appliances like a fridge), and personal property (clothing, furniture, food)—up to your policy's limit.

-Federal flood coverage can be obtained from local insurance agents.
-(Find one at floodsmart.gov.)
-Unfortunately, these policies max out at $250,000 for your home and $100,000 for its contents, with no reimbursement offered for decks, porches, or anything else outside.
-Still, imperfect coverage is probably better than none, if disaster strikes and you find yourself underwater in more ways than one.
+Federally backed insurance policies max out at $250,000 for home and $100,000 for personal property, with no reimbursement offered for decks, porches, or anything else outside.
+If your home is or contains items potentially more valuable than these federal policy maximums, look into purchasing flood insurance from a private provider, which can often offer higher maximums and different coverage flexibility.
+All that said, imperfect coverage is better than none if disaster strikes and you find yourself underwater in more ways than one.